Generic drug of Cerazette

 · Presence or history of severe liver disease, as long as hepatic function parameters are not normalized.

-· Unexplained genital bleeding.
+· Unexplained genital hemorrhage.

 · In combination with St. John's Wort (see section Interactions with other medicinal products and other forms of interaction ).

-Frequency of adverse effects
+Frequency of adverse reactions

 Infections and infestations

-Mood modification, decreased libido, depressed mood
+Mood modification, decreased libido

 Nervous system disorders